-It is important to separate foods in a ready-to-eat form from raw animal foods during storage, preparation, holding and display to prevent them from becoming contaminated by pathogens that may be present in or on the raw animal foods.
-An exception is permitting the storage and display of frozen, commercially packaged raw animal food adjacent to or above frozen, commercially packaged ready-to-eat food.
+Packaged and Unpackaged Food Protection - Separation, Packaging, and Segregation of frozen, commercially packaged raw animal food adjacent to or above frozen, commercially packaged ready-to-eat food.
 The freezer equipment should be designed and maintained to keep foods in the frozen state.
 Corrective action should be taken if the storage or display unit loses power or otherwise fails.
 Raw or ready-to-eat foods or commercially processed bulk-pack food that is packaged on-site presents a greater risk of cross-contamination.
 Additional product handling, drippage during the freezing process, partial thawing or incomplete seals on the package increase the risk of cross-contamination from these products packaged in-house.